ccrenfroe/BirdCam/README.md

 * Create testing script to run the pictures from the TestingImages directory through the image_preprocessing.py script.
 Use pytest or unittest.
 * bash script to download all of the dependencies
+* Add common names of birds to the labelmap.

 ### Things to think about